clemsonacm/hackpack/README.md

 8. References using BibTeX where applicable
 9. Should be "compiled" properly by pdflatex and the make
 10. Each sentence must be on a separate line.
+11. The condensed version of the hackpack should have the following removed:

+    *   Introductions to the topic.
+    *   Guidelines directing the reader to different sections of the hackpack.
+    *   References to contest problems including statement, sample io, and lessons learned, but solutions should remain.
+    *   As much as possible, index tags shoud __NOT__ be removed.

 #### Writing Code
 Code Must meet the following standards: